 If your ESL learners like the limelight, you can end the singing vowel practice with mini performances (one song per person should be more than enough).
 If not, having them record their song is also a great option.

 In either case, giving anonymous feedback is a good way to help your students.
 For many people, pronunciation is the element of language they are most self-conscious about, so it’s important to not correct in the moment or in front of too many people.

-Since not all your ESL students want to feel like kids, remember the exercises listed above when you want to infuse some fun into vowels practice.
+Remember the exercises listed above when you want to infuse some fun into vowel practice.

 When pupils get confident about their speaking, your classroom will sound more natively English in no time.